ShimonMalnick/ComputerVision/README.md

 # NeuralNetwork

-This repository contains impementations of some basic computer vision tasks using mostly neural networks but also some classic computer vision algorithms.
+This repository contains implementations of some basic computer vision tasks using mostly neural networks but also some classic computer vision algorithms.